fedimint/fedimint.org/docs/TradeOffs/03-DebasementRisk.md

 ### Re-keying Event

-It is possible to perform an attestation to show that the number of issued tokens and the Bitcoin balance held by the federation match at points when a “re-keying checkpoint” is made.
+It is possible to perform an attestation to show that the number of issued notes and the Bitcoin balance held by the federation match at points when a “re-keying checkpoint” is made.

 This is a mechanism to periodically switch out private keys and prevent database bloat.

-Users are required to exchange their old tokens for new ones before each such re-keying checkpoint.
+Users are required to exchange their old notes for new ones before each such re-keying checkpoint.
 This limits the frequency with which the procedure can be performed.

 ### In App Monitoring